isolver/ioHub/docs/iohub/installation.rst

 	tools exe or similar file will not work correctly and will cause unexpected issues and perhaps application crashes.

-    **Nothing will happen that would effect your computer overall or result in long standing issues though, don't worry.**
+    **Nothing will happen that would affect your computer overall or result in long standing issues though, don't worry.**

 Manually Installing ioHub